-9.5 Once the Councillor has left the area where the meeting is being conducted (or remains in the meeting under ministerial approval), the council can continue discussing and deciding on the matter at hand.
+9.5 Once the Councillor has left the area where the meeting is being conducted, the council can continue discussing and deciding on the matter at hand.
 However, if the prescribed conflict of interest was reported to the meeting by a Councillor other than the subject Councillor, then the Councillor must disclose their belief or suspicion to the chairperson and the processes, duty to report another Councillor's conflict of interest under section 150EW of the LGA, will apply.
-If more than on councillor is reported by another councillor to have a suspected prescribed conflict of interest in a matter, the meeting must deal with each councillor individually.
-If the Councillor with the suspected prescribed conflict of interest then the eligible Councillors (those who do not have a conflict of interest in the matter) must make a decision whether or not the subject Councillor has a prescribed conflict of interest under 150EX(2) of the LGA.
+If the Councillor with the suspected COI considers there is no conflict of interest then the eligible Councillors must make a decision whether or not the subject Councillor has a prescribed conflict of interest under 150EX(2) of the LGA.

-10. Declarable conflict of interest
+Declarable conflict of interest 10.